lboasso/LEON/README.md

 compact on the wire.

 Everything is stored in little endian.
-The encoding aims to minimize the size of the most common type of values: integers, strings and lists.
+The encoding aims to minimize the size of the most common type of values: integers, small strings/lists/maps.
 The format allows for future backward compatible extensions.

 This repository includes a reference implementation that focuses on correctness